Kedrics/ja4t-nginx-module/README.md

 # tcp-analysis-nginx-module
-NGINX module to calculate and log tcp-analysis fingerprints for TCP/TLS connections, including TCP RTT and TLS RTT, with configurable signature blocking and detailed connection metrics logging.
+NGINX module to calculate and log tcp_analysis fingerprints for TCP/TLS connections, including TCP RTT and TLS RTT, with configurable signature blocking and detailed connection metrics logging.

 I'll guide you through compiling and installing this NGINX module.
 Here's a step-by-step process: